 Consumer ratings are very good for the Rocket.
 Owners like that the machine has strong suction, is fairly maneuverable, and is effective at dealing with pet hair.
 But, unlike the Powerhead, where the motor is in the nozzle, the motor on the HV302 is at the handle end of the vacuum.
 This makes it a little top heavy and prolonged vacuuming can be bit hard on the wrist.
-The HV302 is slightly more expensive than the Powerhead - check out the price on Amazon.
-You can also read out Shark Rocket HV302 review.
+The HV302 is slightly more expensive than the Shark Rocket Powerhead (another great Shark stick vac) - check out the price on Amazon.
+You can also read our Shark Rocket HV302 review.

 Hoover SH20030 - We really like this corded stick vacuum and it isn't too pricey for such a good machine.
 It is typically available for under $100 (see latest price on Amazon).

 It has brushbar on/off controls making it capable on both bare floors and carpet and it is not too loud.
 The SH20030 has strong suction, washable filters and an easy to empty dust canister.
 It is also a very easy machine to maneuver.
 As it is corded some folks indicate that they would like more than the 20 feet of power cord.